Marty Jannetty: Early career (1983–1984)

 Jannetty began his wrestling career in September 1983 for Mid-South Wrestling teaming with trainer Jerry Oates (as "cousin" Marty Oates), until November.
 After leaving Mid-South, he would wrestle under his real name for Southeastern Championship Wrestling, where he would wrestle the likes of Super Olympia and Mr. Olympia.

 Central States Wrestling (1984–1986)

-In March 1984, Jannetty wrestled for the National Wrestling Alliance affiliate Central States Wrestling.
-He wrestled in singles and tag team competition with various partners, including Bulldog Bob Brown, Dave Peterson and Tommy Rogers (as The Uptown Boys) until joining forces with fellow rookie Shawn Michaels in late 1985.
-The two teamed as The Midnight Rockers and quickly won the NWA Central States Tag Team Championship from The Batten Twins.
+In March 1984, Jannetty began wrestling for the National Wrestling Alliance affiliate Central States Wrestling.
+He wrestled in singles and tag team competition with various partners, including Bulldog Bob Brown, Dave Peterson and Tommy Rogers (as the Uptown Boys).

+In late 1985, Jannetty joined forces with fellow rookie Shawn Michaels.
+The two teamed as the Midnight Rockers and quickly won the NWA Central States Tag Team Championship from the Batten Twins.
 Jannetty wrestled Ric Flair for the NWA World Heavyweight Championship during his time in CSW.

+All Japan Pro Wrestling (1985)

 In the summer of 1985, Jannetty wrestled his first Japanese tour for All Japan Pro Wrestling, where his biggest match there was a loss to Tiger Mask II on September 5.